BinaryPatrick/BinaryPatrick.github.io/_posts/2021-04-08-asp-net-core-server-setup.md

 This step is simple, but sometimes finding the install bundle isn't.
 Start by going to the [dotnet download page](https://dotnet.microsoft.com/download) where you'll see several available versions.
 I typically choose the current **LTS** version, but _ultimately the version will need to match whatever version of dotnet your app is running_.

 <img alt="Download Version" src="/images/asp-net-core-server-setup-1.png" class="right sz400init"/>
 My app currently uses 3.1 LTS, so I'll pick **Download .NET Core Runtime** under that version and then on the next page specifically choose **Download Hosting Bundle**.
 The hosting bundle is critical because it will install a necessary IIS ISAPI filter for ASP.NET Core.
 Once you have your bundle, simply install it on the server, and finally restart.
 To confirm your version is installed, run `dotnet --info` in powershell.
-The _Host_ section should reflect the version you just installed. **Note**: Don't be discouraged if you see the message _It was not possible to find any installed .NET Core SDKs_.
+The _Host_ section should reflect the version you just installed.

+> Don't be discouraged if you see a message saying **It was not possible to find any installed .NET Core SDKs**.
 The SDK is a separate install, and is not required for runtime.

 ![Download Version](/images/asp-net-core-server-setup-2.png)